cholnhial/vocabnotify/README.md

 # Linux

-Before installation
+### Notes before installation

-before you go ahead and install vocabnotify, there's one library that you need and that is libswni(simple wordnet interface library) it's on github, here 'link here'
+Before you go ahead and install vocabnotify, there's one library that you need and that is libswni(simple wordnet interface library) it's on github, here [libswni](https://github.com/cholnhial/libswni/ "")

  Dependencies:
   * gtk+-3.0